HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/keepsaml.md

 ## KEEP SAML configuration

 To be able to access encrypted resources, like emails or confidential documents in application databases, KEEP needs to be configured as a SAML identity provider.

 There are two scenarios:

 - KEEP is the only identity provider (This feature is subject to a later code drop)
 - KEEP is an additional identiy provider (This feature is subject to a later code drop)

-Below is how you can setup websites to use an ID Vault via SAML
+SAML is already available for you.
+You just need to add KEEP as an Identity Provider.
+Below is how you can do that and setup websites to use an ID Vault via SAML.

 1. Open Domino Administrator.
 Go to **_Current Server Document_** and open **_Configuration_** tab.
 Make sure **_Load Internet configurations from Server\Internet Sites documents_** is enabled.
 Save and close.
 ![Load Internet Configuration](../../../assets/images/SAML-LoadInternetConfigurations.png)